MaloLM/finances-app/README.md

 ## Features

 -   **Target Allocation Maintenance**: Allows users to list all types of assets they possess, specify the desired percentage each asset should represent in their portfolio, input their budget, and then computes how much of each asset the user should buy next to achieve the desired distribution.
--   **Other Features**: More financial features will be added in the future.
+-   **Other Features**: More financial features could be added in the future.

 ## Installation